 Verify that construction documents indicate air-cooled or evaporatively cooled equipment meet minimum efficiencies.
-For example, a five-ton or smaller heat pump or air conditioner must be a 13.0 SEER or higher.
+For example, a 5-ton or smaller heat pump or air conditioner must be a minimum 13.0 SEER while a 10-ton unit must be at least 11.2 EER and 12.9 IEER.
 Verify that field installation matches construction documents.
 Note: Evaporatively cooled equipment is rarely used in the Southeast.

-Cooling shall be provided by a unitary packaged or split-system air conditioner that is either air-cooled or evaporatively cooled, with efficiency meeting the requirements shown in ASHRAE 90.1-2013, Table 6.8.1A (air conditioners), Table 6.8.1B (heat pumps), or Table 6.8.1D (packaged terminal and room air conditioners and heat pumps) for the applicable category.
+Cooling shall be provided by a unitary packaged or split-system air conditioner that is either air-cooled or evaporatively cooled, with efficiency meeting the requirements shown in ASHRAE 90.1-2013, Table 6.8.1-1 (air conditioners), Table 6.8.1-2 (heat pumps), or Table 6.8.1-4 (packaged terminal and room air conditioners and heat pumps) for the applicable category.

-Code reference ASHRAE 90.1-2013-Section 6.3.2, Table 6.8.1A, Table 6.8.1B or Table 6.8.1D
+ASHRAE 90.1-2013-Section 6.3.2, Table 6.8.1-1, Table 6.8.1-2, or Table 6.8.1-4

-TABLE 6.8.1A Electronically Operated Unitary Air Conditioners and Condensing Units- Minimum Efficiency Requirements
+TABLE 6.8.1-1 Electrically Operated Unitary Air Conditioners and Condensing Units-Minimum Efficiency Requirements